rcshubhadeep/wiki-rag/README.md

 - An OpenAI API Key

 First create a file in the ROOT directory of your project.
-Named `.env.local`
+Named `.env`

 Copy paste the following (DO NOT forget to replace the value of `OPENAI_API_KEY` with your own)